OpenSats/website/docs/privacy.md

 **Contact Us**

-If you have any questions about our practices or this Privacy Policy, please contact us at [support@opensats.org](mailto:support@opensats.org), or write to us at: Open Sats Initiative, Attn: Legal Department, 3605 Glenwood Ave., Suite 500, Raleigh, North Carolina, 27612, USA.
+If you have any questions about our practices or this Privacy Policy, please contact us at [support@opensats.org](mailto:support@opensats.org), or write to us at:

+    Open Sats Initiative, Inc.
+    2028 East Ben White Blvd, Suite 240-6969
+    Austin, TX 78741

 **Changes to the Privacy Policy**